Back to Blog

 Getting to Olympiapark München: Complete Transport Guide

-Early Arrival: Given the popularity of Deep Purple and the potential for large crowds, arriving at least 2-3 hours before the scheduled start time is highly recommended.
-This allows ample time for security checks, finding your bearings, and perhaps grabbing a drink without missing any of the performance.
-Designated waiting areas may be available outside the main gates prior to opening.
+Early Arrival: Given the popularity of Deep Purple and the potential for large crowds, arriving at least 1.5 to 2 hours before the advertised start time is highly recommended.
+This will give you ample time to navigate security, find your bearings, potentially grab a drink or merchandise, and soak in the atmosphere without rushing.
+Designated waiting areas will likely be available outside the main entrances.

 Food, Drink & Local Recommendations